nogibjj/706_Project4_YL/README.md

 * Use codespace for scripting
 * Container built in `devcontainers` and virtual environment activated via `requirements.txt`
-* To run the code, use the command `python main.py` in the terminal
+* To run the app, use the command `python app.py` in the terminal

 ## Check format & errors